dustinpfister/blog_posts/_posts/express.md

 });
 ```

-read more about body parser [here](/2018/05/27/express-body-parser/), there is much to know about it.

-## 7.2 - cookie parser
+## 7.2 - The cookie parser middleware

-read more on cookie parser [here](/2018/05/30/express-cookie-parser/).
+Read more on cookie parser [here](/2018/05/30/express-cookie-parser/).

-## 7.3 - express-session
+## 7.3 - The express-session middleware

-check out my full post on [express session](/2018/06/01/express-session/)
+Check out my full post on [express session](/2018/06/01/express-session/)

 ## 8 Conclusion